 Over the years a large number of fossilized human tracks have been reported at various locations around the world.
 Some of these shed light on the coexistence of men and dinosaurs.
-Below to the left is the Feminine Print, a “track inside a dinosaur track,” that was found in the Paluxy River area of Glen Rose, Texas.
+The Paluxy River basin in Glen Rose Texas is the location of Dinosaur Valley State Park.
+Many dinosaur tracks have been found along the river and a large number have been excavated to preserve them from erosion.
+But there have also been human tracks found in this same rock layer.
+To the right is the Willet print, which was excavated from a limestone ledge near Dinosaur Valley State Park.
+Below to the left is the Feminine Print, a “human track inside a dinosaur track,” that was found in the Paluxy River area of Glen Rose, Texas.
 In the center is the Delk Print, which shows a human footprint intruded by a tridactyl dinosaur print.
 The Delk Track has been authenticated by spiral CT scan, which can verify that there is greater compression density below the tracks then elsewhere in the rock.
 The right picture shows what are called “following contours” revealed by the CT scan.
 These would not be there if the track was carved.
 These Paluxy “man-tracks alongside dinosaur-tracks” have been the source of considerable controversy over the years.